my1396/R-Notes/0200-RMarkdown.Rmd

 )
 ```
 ````

+Chunk options are written in the form `tag=value`.
+A special chunk option is the chunk label (e.g., `setup` in the above example).
+Only the chunk label does not need a tag (i.e., you can only provide the value).
+If you prefer the form `tag=value`, you could also use the chunk option label explicitly, e.g., `label="setup"`.

 The settings will apply to every chunk in your file as a default.
 You can overwrite them in individual chunk headers.